-• Phone behind the corporate telephony systems (diagrams on this page)
+• Phone behind the corporate telephony systems (diagram on this page)

 Genesys Multicloud CX voice service engages the phone via the customer's SBC.
-Communications between the customer's SBC and the Genesys Multicloud CX cloud SBC occur via a SIP Trunk over the Internet or over Azure ExpressRoute.
+Communications between the customer's SBC and the cloud SBC occur via a SIP Trunk over a private network.
 The following types of phone are supported: